quicwg/base-drafts/draft-ietf-quic-transport.md

 Frame Type:

 : The type of frame that triggered the error.
+A value of 0 (equivalent to the mention of the PADDING frame) is used when the frame type is unknown.

 Reason Phrase Length: